-- 361. Banks will stress their conduct risk losses by applying either a qualitative or a quantitative approach according to the instructions below.
-In both cases, a minimum floor for new non-material conduct risk losses will apply. - 362.
-Under both approaches, the P&L impact of banks' conduct risk estimates will be included in 'gains or losses arising from operational risk' in the P&L template (CSV\P&L), taking into account the applicable floor.
+- 376. Banks will stress their conduct risk losses by applying either a qualitative or a quantitative approach in accordance with the instructions below.
+In both cases, a minimum floor for new non-material conduct risk losses will apply. - 377.
+Under both approaches, the P&L impact of banks' conduct risk estimates will be included in 'gains or losses arising from operational risk' in the P&L template (CSV\P&L), taking into account the applicable floor. - 378.
+Institutions will apply the qualitative approach when they report any historical material conduct risk event during the period 2013-2017.
+Institutions reporting no historical material conduct risk event during 2013-2017 will also apply the qualitative approach if new material events are expected, or if the relevant competent authority deems it necessary based on their knowledge of the bank and on their supervisory judgment (if they deem that the institution may face any new material conduct risk event in the future). - 379.
+All remaining institutions will apply the quantitative approach.